joannachen20/HoroscopeBot/README.md

 Functionality:
 - Pulls from Third-Party Astrology API
-- Posts daily tweets of Horoscope moods and readings for every sign
+- Posts daily tweets of horoscope moods and readings for every sign

+Interaction:
+- Follow the Twitter account to catch up on you daily horoscope
+- Like the posts